viewing Apigee X documentation.

 All users of Apigee have access to the integrated portal development tools enabling them to build their own developer portal quickly, providing an alternative to the Drupal-based portal development.
 For a feature comparison, see Comparison of developer portal features.

-Watch this short video for an introduction to building and publishing your integrated portal.
+Video: Watch this short video for an introduction to building and publishing your integrated portal.

 Key features and benefitsThe integrated portal provides you with the following key features and benefits: